Groups, Orders, and Dynamics: Amenable Left-Orderable Groups

 or

 or there exists $\ell \in \mathbb{Z}$ such that

 We next argue that for amenable groups, there is a locally-invariant order for which the third possibility never arises.

 Recall from Exercise \ref{space-of-LIOs} that the space of locally-invariant orders is a compact topological space, which is metrizable whenever $\Gamma$ is countable.
 The group $\Gamma$ acts on $\mathcal{LIO}(\Gamma)$ by left and right translations.
-Since $\Gamma$ is amenable, both actions preserve a probability measure on $\mathcal{LIO}(\Gamma)$; let $\mu$ be a probability measure that is invariant under the right action.
-We leave to the reader the task of showing that a generic locally-invariant order $\preceq$ is {\em right-recurrent}.
+Since $\Gamma$ is amenable, both actions preserve probability measures on $\mathcal{LIO}(\Gamma)$.
+Let $\mu$ be a probability measure that is invariant under the right action.
+We leave to the reader the task of showing that a generic locally-invariant order $\preceq$ is {\em strongly right-recurrent}.
 More precisely, there is a subset $A$ of full $\mu$-measure such that for every $\preceq$ in $A$, the following happens: If $f \prec g$, then given $h \in \Gamma$, the set of integers $n$ such that $fh^n \prec gh^n$ is unbounded in both directions.
+(Compare Exercise \ref{ejer:unbounded}.)
 Since in the third case above this property fails, we conclude that a generic locally-invariant order is either the canonical one or its reverse whenever restricted to a left-coset of a cyclic subgroup.
+We next show that every $\preceq$ in $A$ is a left-order.
+Indeed, by the definition of locally-invariant order, for every $g \neq id$, either $g \succ id$ or $g^{-1} \succ id$ holds.
+Both inequalities cannot hold simultaneously, otherwise the restriction of $\preceq$ to the cyclic subgroup $\langle g \rangle$ wouldn't be neither the canonical order nor its reverse.
+Therefore, the positive cone $P := \{g \!: g \succ id\}$ is disjoint from its inverse, and their union covers $\Gamma \setminus \{ id \}$.